surfer190/fixes/docs/python/effective-python.md

         def read(self):
             raise NotImplementedError

-THere is one version of a concrete subclass that reads from a file on disk:
+There is one version of a concrete subclass that reads from a file on disk:

     class PathInputData(InputData):
         def __init__(self, path):